 Woman pleads guilty in apparent mercy killing of mother

 Mar.
-6—A White City woman who contributed to the death of her mother in an apparent mercy killing won't be serving time in prison for the crime.
+7—A White City woman who contributed to the death of her mother in an apparent mercy killing won't be serving time in prison for the crime.

 Cherie Lerae Chase, 51, appeared in Jackson County Circuit Court on Friday and pleaded guilty to criminally negligent homicide of Christine Lerae Powell, 70, according to the Jackson County District Attorney's Office.